ihmwg/ihm-molstar-mvs/README.md

 This hierarchical styling scheme is useful for easily controlling parameters for all "component"s.
 For example, the `size_factor` is set in the "component" default sub_style to ensure that the ball_and_stick representation of all residues is consistent.

-To demonstrate this, we can also set all the residues to be visualized as cartoon instead of ball_and_stick, while still retaining their violated/compliant styling.
+To demonstrate this, we can also set all the residues to be visualized as spacefill instead of ball_and_stick, while still retaining their violated/compliant styling.

 my_style.yaml